-There are several ayurvedic herbs, which can help the patients who are suffering from lactose intolerance, to control the symptoms and manage this condition.
-The Indian traditional medicine in Ayurveda, offers a long-term approach for managing this disease that is aimed at relieving the symptoms such as bloating, flatulence and abdominal pain while promoting the digestion of lactose in the intestine.
+Ayurvedic herbs, which can help the patients who are suffering from lactose intolerance, to control the symptoms.
+The Indian traditional medicine in Ayurveda, aimed at relieving the symptoms such as bloating, flatulence and abdominal pain while promoting the digestion of lactose in the intestine.

-The commonly used herbs for treating this disease in as per Ayurvedic textbooks are as follows:
+The commonly used herbs for treating this disease symptoms as per Ayurvedic textbooks are as follows:

-Ayurveda offers an effective treatment for dairy allergy that helps to relieve the symptoms of this condition and also supports the digestive functions.
-Patients can seek management for this disease at our Melbourne wellness centre.
+Ayurveda may offers an treatment for dairy allergy, that can helps to relieve the symptoms of this condition and can also supports the digestive functions.

-Ayurvedic doctors at “Pure Herbal Ayurved Clinic” also recommend ayurvedic diet that can help to improve the digestion and prevent bloating, vomiting, and other symptoms of lactose intolerance.
-These herbal medications are safe for adults as well as children suffering from this disease.
+Ayurvedic practitioners (with ayurveda doctors qualification from India) at “Pure Herbal Ayurved Clinic” also recommend ayurvedic diet that can help to improve the digestion and prevent bloating, vomiting, and other symptoms of lactose intolerance.

 Please send your query and we will reply you shortly.